johannesstroebele91/mongodb-library/6_aggregation/aggregation.md

 - addition of new fields (e.g. `fullName: {$concat: [{$toUpper: "$name.first"}, " ", "$name.last", "hardCodedText"]}`), and
 - resetting of the values of existing fields

+Important: steps can be repeated (multiple e.g. `$project` stage are possible)

+- so the data for the subsequent steps needs to be passed
+- from the previous step to the next one
+- by specifying them for each `$project` stage

 ## Example: `$concat`, `$toUpper`, `$substrCP`, `$subtract`, `$strLenCP`

 ```javascript